ddjerqq/EntityFrameworkCore.DataProtection/README.md

     protected override void OnModelCreating(ModelBuilder builder)
     {
         // if you are using IEntityTypeConfiguration<T> in your project
-        // then ApplyConfigurationsFromAssembly must come before base.OnModelCreating(builder);
+        // then ApplyConfigurationsFromAssembly must come before base.OnModelCreating builder.ApplyConfigurationsFromAssembly(typeof(YourDbContext).Assembly);
-        builder.ApplyConfigurationsFromAssembly(typeof(YourDbContext).Assembly);

         base.OnModelCreating(builder);

-        // MUST COME AFTER `base.OnModelCreating(builder);`
+        //      UseDataProtection MUST come after base.OnModelCreating
         builder.UseDataProtection(dataProtectionProvider);

-        // anything else you want to do with the builder must come after the call to UseDataProtection builder.SnakeCaseRename();
+        // anything else you want to do with the builder must come after the call to UseDataProtection, unless you know exactly what you are doing builder.SnakeCaseRename();
     }
 }
 ```

 > [!WARNING]
-> The call to `builder.UseDataProtection` **MUST** come after the call to `base.OnModelCreating` in your `DbContext` class.
+> The call to `builder.UseDataProtection` **MUST** come after the call to `base.OnModelCreating` in your `DbContext` class
-> And before any other configuration you might have.
+> and before any other configuration you might have.

 ### Registering the services